dennissergeev/2017_march_talk/slides.md

 </div>

-# ACCACIA Polar Low
+# ACCACIA Polar Low: MODIS picture
 <div class="img-with-text" style="float: right;">
   <img src="media/modis.jpg" style="height:500px; width:600px;">
   <p>NEODAAS NERC Satellite Receiving Station, Dundee University</p>
 </div>
 <aside class="notes">
-  <p>Maritime air mass are swept away by colder Arctic air, as highlighted by blue‐orange temperature field.</p>
+  Not only we used the aircraft and satellite observations, but we also ran the Met Office's numerical model
 </aside>

-# ACCACIA Polar low
+# Met Office Unified Model simulation
 <div style="float: right;">
   <img src="media/featured_image_lowres.jpg" style="height:625px; width:900px;">
 </div>
 <aside class="notes">
+  <p>Maritime air mass are swept away by colder Arctic air, as highlighted by blue‐orange temperature field.</p>
   <p>Following the green vectors of the wind field, one can see the dramatic wind shear at the forefront of the cold‐air outbreak, and the intense polar low that was spawned.</p>
   <p>Met Office NWP model reproduced the structure and the convective processes within the polar low, as demonstrated by the 3D images of total cloud (white) and frozen (cyan) water.</p>
 </aside>